 1849 Auiki Street, Honolulu, Hawaii, 96819

 Many bird species are either prohibited entry into Hawaii or may only enter under specific conditions.
-Click here to access the prohibited and restricted species lists to make sure that the animal you wish to import into Hawaii can be brought into the State.
+List of the prohibited and restricted species to make sure that the animal you wish to import into Hawaii can be brought into the State.

 Although sometimes considered poultry in other parts of the United States, guinea fowl, pea fowl, pheasants and certain species of ducks and geese require a Plant Quarantine Import Permit.
 Contact the Plant Quarantine Office at (808) 832-0566 for more information.
 In addition to the Plant Quarantine import permit, the Livestock Disease Control program requires a Poultry and Bird Import Permit (see below).